syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### ComboBox editor filtering options

-The string comparison for filtering suggestions can be changed using the `TextSearchMode` property of `DataFormComboBoxItem`.
+The string comparison for filtering suggestions can be changed using the [TextSearchMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html#Syncfusion_Maui_DataForm_DataFormComboBoxItem_TextSearchMode) property of [DataFormComboBoxItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html?tabs=tabid-1%2Ctabid-3).
 The default text search strategy is “StartsWith,” and it is case insensitive.
 The available text search modes are;

 * StartsWith
 * Contains